How to Make Non-Alcoholic Vanilla Extract at Home

 Why Skip the Alcohol?

 Typically, extracts are made with alcohol because it is the most efficient way to extract the flavors from herbs and spices.
+That's why most vanilla extracts are made with an alcohol base.
+However, it isn't right for everyone, which is why a non-alcoholic alternative such as this recipe is good to have.

 Since it's alcohol-free, this vanilla extract is okay for children and adults who are abstaining from alcohol.
 It also won't add the underlying taste of alcohol to the recipes you use it in.
 As an extra benefit, you'll often find that glycerin costs less than a bottle of rum or vodka, so this version is actually cheaper to make.